Gleyber Torres Player Props: Yankees vs. Rays

-Gleyber Torres -- with an on-base percentage of .225 in his past 10 games, 114 points lower than his season-long percentage -- will be in action for the New York Yankees against the Tampa Bay Rays, with Yonny Chirinos on the hill, on May 5 at 6:40 PM ET.
+On Saturday, Gleyber Torres (.225 on-base percentage in past 10 games, 111 points below season-long percentage) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Drew Rasmussen.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Guardians.
+In his most recent appearance, he went 1-for-4 with a double and an RBI against the Rays.

 Gleyber Torres Game Info & Props vs. the Rays